SepidehMiralai/Overtime/README.md

 - Needs to be documented if employee did not log overtime

 ## UI
-Bootstrap -> formatting
+X Bootstrap -> formatting

 ## Refactor TODOS
-- Add full name method for users
+X Add full name method for users
 - Refactor user association test in post_spec